nik09877/CS_Vault_Personal_Notes/Work/TCS/InstaBiz UK/Learning/Flutter.md

 # Clean Architecture
 ![Clean Arch](Pasted_image_20240211133118.png)
+- What is the role of use cases in clean architecture?
+	- To provide a layer of abstraction between the UI and the domain logic
+ - Which design pattern is commonly used in clean architecture to separate the layers?
+	- Dependency Injection
 - `blurRadius` should be 2 or 1.5 times the `offset`.
 - Keep `Padding` and `Margin` and `SIzedBox(height:)` as 16 mostly.
 ```dart